 You can check your HECS debt for free creating a free account with One Click Life.
 This allows you to view your HECS debt and you’re able to prepare a free tax estimate to calculate your HECS repayments.

-Create FREE One Click Life account
+Create FREE One Click Life account4.
+Speak to an accountant

 If you are looking to make a large voluntary HECS repayments, you should speak to a qualified accountant.
 Before lodging your tax return, talk to a One Click Life accountant to ensure you get the most out of your tax return and make the process of repaying HECS debt easier.